Skip to main content

 Supportive Oncology

-Supervisors: Teresa Deshields, PhD (Director), Lauren Rynar, PhD, Yasmin Asvat, PhD, Patricia Fank, PsyD
+Supervisors: Lauren Rynar, PhD (Director), Yasmin Asvat, PhD, Pallavi Babu, PhD, Patricia Fank, PsyD (Supportive Oncology Training Director), Elizabeth Kacel, PhD

 The Psychosocial Oncology team helps to accomplish this mission via the delivery of consultation, liaison, evaluation, and psychotherapy services in both the inpatient and outpatient setting.
-Residents will apply assessment and treatment skills to problems such as pain, sleep difficulties, nausea, altered mental status, and nonadherence as well as more generalized adjustment disorders, depression, anxiety, end of life issues, disease-specific quality of life concerns, providing support to patient’s caregivers, and promoting communication with other providers and among teams.
-Residents will work closely with other Supportive Oncology providers (psychiatry, chaplaincy, dietetics, Chinese medicine, social work) and with medical teams.
+Residents will apply assessment and treatment skills to problems such as cancer and treatment related symptoms, quality of life concerns, adjustment difficulties, and coping with advanced disease and end of life.
+Residents will work closely with medical teams and other Supportive Oncology providers (psychiatry, chaplaincy, dietetics, Integrative Medicine, social work).
+This rotation represents an opportunity to fully experience academic medicine as a health psychologist.

 Rehabilitation Psychology

-Supervisors: Jay Behel, PhD (Director), Susan Buehler, PhD, Jamie Cvengros, PhD, Erin Emery-Tiburcio, PhD, Abigail Hardin, PhD, Christina Khou, PhD, Laurin Mack, PhD
+Supervisors: Jay Behel, PhD (Director), Susan Buehler, PhD, Erin Emery-Tiburcio, PhD, Abigail Hardin, PhD, Christina Khou, PhD, Laurin Mack, PhD

 This inpatient rotation applies core skills to training in (a) psychological and cognitive evaluation and treatment of acutely and chronically ill adults; and (b) the role of the psychologist in acute rehabilitation settings.
 All patient consultations include assessment of cognitive and psychological status.
 Based upon the evaluation, tailored psychological interventions are implemented.
 Primary medical diagnoses include stroke and other neurological disorders, amputation, recent cardiac or orthopedic surgery and cancer, although the majority of patients have multiple medical conditions.
 Patients also present with a range of psychological problems including depression, anxiety, PTSD and bereavement.
 Pain management and other health behaviors also are typical foci of treatment.
 Residents work primarily on three 14-bed inpatient rehabilitation units and function as an integral part of the interprofessional team, consulting with rehabilitation staff and participating in patient care conferences and family meetings.